josh-perry/love-cookbook/content/guides/intermediate/shaders.md

 [This](https://learnwebgl.brown37.net/12_shader_language/glsl_mathematical_operations.html) page explains operators.

 ## Object Management
-You can think of `Textures` and `Buffers` like tables, like tables, they have a reference to the actual data, but they're not the data itself. meaning if you change the data in the table, the data will change as well.
+You can think of `Textures` and `Buffers` like tables, like tables, they have a reference to the actual data, but they're not the data itself.

+Meaning if you change the data in the table, the data will change as well.

 For example, if we send a canvas to a shader and render to it with a `setCanvas` call, the memory in [VRAM](#Vram) will have changed.

 So when using that canvas later, the contents will be different from when you sent the image, as it's just a reference.

 Sending images and buffers to the gpu is expensive (Using newTexture, newBuffer or similar), but sending the reference (Using shader:send) is not.

 ## Shader optimisation